Raja Ampat Liveaboard Diving: The Ultimate Underwater Expedition

 The diving conditions in Raja Ampat are ideal in the right season of October to April.
 Dive sites in Raja Ampat typically range from 10 to 40 meters depth with comfortable water temperatures around 27°C to 30°C (80℉-86℉).

 After April, when Raja Ampat is off-season, all of the Indonesia liveaboards are moving to Komodo National Park.

 When To go?

-Raja Ampat liveaboard diving is ideal all year around but the best season is between the months of October to April when the weather is typically dry and the water conditions at their best.
+Raja Ampat liveaboard diving is ideal all year round, but the best season is between the months of October to April when the weather is typically dry and the water conditions are at their best.

-Some liveaboards offer expanded trips startign September that begin from Ambon, Banda Sea passing through Triton Bay and Misool, finishing in Sorong or Waisai.
+Some liveaboards offer expanded trips starting September that begin from Ambon, Banda Sea passing through Triton Bay and Misool, finishing in Sorong or Waisai.